 On-farm energy grants program

-The on-farm energy grants are available to eligible primary producers until March 2020 or until available funding is exhausted (whichever comes first).
-Apply early so you don’t miss out.
+The application deadline for on-farm energy grants available to eligible primary producers has been extended to 30 June 2020 or until funding is exhausted (whichever comes first).

 Grants will be provided on a “dollar for dollar” cash co-contribution basis.
 Recipients are required to contribute at least 50 per cent of the total cash costs of the project.

-You will need an on-farm energy assessment, or an equivalent certified on-farm energy assessment conducted in the past two years, to access one of the grants under the Agriculture Investment Energy Plan (AEIP).
+You will need a valid on-farm energy assessment conducted in the past two years to access one of the grants under the Agriculture Investment Energy Plan (AEIP).

 Frequently asked questions